SimGamerJen/FS25_CropControlOverride/README.md

 > **Scope:** AI-only toggle (`useForFieldJob`).
 No PDA re-ordering or hiding.
 > **Policy:** New-save only for newly added fruits (engine limitation).

+## Current test release

+The current recommended alpha test build is:

+**v2.0.0-alpha.80**

+Download it from the GitHub Releases page and use the asset named:

+`FS25_CropControlOverride_2.0.0-alpha.80-release-config.zip`

+Older alpha releases are retained for history only.

 ---

 ## ✨ Features